dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 it's completely common and for no reason, then it begins to lose it's excitement and novelty.
 Also, it attracts attention.
 The people who have experienced a lot of success in the entertainment industry don't like that attention.
-Getting attention kinda what they do for work and it can feel like work.
+Getting attention is kinda what they do for work and it can feel like work.

 The point is, if you're diluting the value for yourself, that's your own problem.
 If you're diluting the value a group of people, that's